More than 1100 dogs and puppies

 socialiazation before they can be placed in their new homes.

-"equipment," including kennels and whelping pens, will be demolished.
+"equipment," including kennels and whelping pens, were demolished.

 Many are ambivalent about the